What is Fantasia Fair?

 What About Transmen?
 What About People of Color?
 What About Young People?
 What About Those Who Identify as Nonbinary?

-That said, since the very first Fantasia Fair, our demographic has been skewed toward white, middle-aged, female-identified transpeople and their spouses.
+That said, since the very first Fantasia Fair in 1975, our demographic has been skewed toward white, middle-aged, female-identified trans people and their spouses.
 We suspect that’s largely because it’s the population most likely to be able to afford a week-long event and able to spare the time to attend.
-We are always interesting in hearing suggestions to help us diversify.
+Again, we are always interested in hearing suggestions to help us become more diverse.

 What Else is There to Do in Provincetown?